At A Glance

 Census regions and divisions, states, counties, metropolitan and micropolitan areas, and zip codes.
 Also Puerto Rico and Island Areas commercial regions.

 For the 2007 Economic Census, a cutoff of 5,000 or more population or jobs was used to identify the economic places valid for publication.
 For the 2012 Economic Census, these cutoffs have been reduced to 2,500, resulting in nearly 5,000 new places to be published in the Census.
-The 2012 Economic Census will also reflect any boundary and/or title changes for counties, economic places, and other geographic areas.
+The 2012 Economic Census also reflects any boundary and/or title changes for counties, economic places, and other geographic areas.

 Lewis LVB, Sloane DC, Mascimento LM, Diamant AL, Guinyard JJ, Tancey AK, Flynn F. African Americans’ access to healthy food options in south Los Angeles restaurants.
 American Journal of Public Health 2005;95(4):668-673.